How to Install Moodle on Google Cloud Server

 Connect to Google Cloud servers

-You can connect to your Google Cloud server using SSH right from your web browser.
-The Google Cloud Console makes accessing your server possible with popular browsers like Chrome, Firefox, Edge, and Safari.
-This method allows you to get to your server without needing extra software.
+Connecting to a Google Cloud server via SSH works directly from a web browser.
+The Google Cloud Console makes accessing the server possible with popular browsers like Chrome, Firefox, Edge, and Safari.
+This method allows access to the server without needing extra software.

-You can use the browser to connect via SSH with these web browsers:
+The browser connects via SSH with these web browsers:

 - Web browsers